monkeymademe/picamera2-WebUI/README.md

 ### Preinstalls / Dependencies

-As of March 2024 the Bookworm version of Raspberry Pi OS (Desktop) has the required dependencies preinstalled, so you can skip to **Installation** below.
+As of September 2024 the Bookworm version of Raspberry Pi OS (Desktop) has the required dependencies preinstalled, so you can skip to **Installation** below.
 If you are using the Lite version you will need to install the following:
 - [flask](https://flask.palletsprojects.com/en/3.0.x/installation/#install-flask)
 - [Picamera2](https://github.com/raspberrypi/picamera2)